benmvp/slides/2017/nodevember/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- And doing any kind of fancy logic got really, really messy
+- And doing any kind of fancy logic in the template got really, really messy
 - Plus we'd basically have to basically learn a new language
-- We created "helpers" so we could call functions in templates
+- At Eventbrite we registered Handlebars "helpers" so we could call functions in templates
 - Alternative is to do a whole lot of pre-computation in the view to enable the template to be dumb
 - Ya know, handlebars didn't even have `else-if`
 - So we'd have a nested `if` w/in an `else`

 /////

-## Logic in React Component
+## Logic in React Component (logic-driven)

 ```js
 class Selector extends React.Component {